nomath4u/head_unit/README.md

 * You will want an amplifier for this to be in normal volume range.
 There is a preamplifier on the bluetooth part but without an amplifier you won't be able to hear it when at highway speeds.
+As of V1.1 There are spaces for 2 LM386s which help.
+It may be loud enough on its own for you if you use those connections.

 ## Useful setup tips
 Update to version 1.16 first.
 Many settings don't work as expected without doing that